HimoriK/book/src/ch04-01-what-is-ownership.md

 are fast and efficient.
 But these properties only come from the string literal’s immutability.
 Memory cannot be allocated when unknown at compile time or subject to change at runtime.

-With the `String` type, in order to support a mutable, growable piece of text, we need to allocate an amount of memory on the heap, unknown at compile time, to hold the contents.
-This means:

 * The memory must be requested from the memory allocator at runtime.
 * We need a way of returning this memory to the allocator when we’re done with